heptarch/heptarch.github.io/drafts/demon.md

  speed from Victoria dock into the turning basin, and then outwards, outwards to the North Sea.
- Now they are hurtling, the oars flat in the rowlocks and skimming the water, she and the boat one breathless motion over the skin of the ocean.
+ Now they are hurtling, the oars flat in the rowlocks and skimming the water, she and the boat one breathless motion.
 Facing backwards, she can see from a distance the grey and frozen light of Aberdeen, and beneath the boat, the mild swell of the wave which bears them.